ssddanbrown/inlets/README.md

 ### Features

 * Tunnel HTTP or websockets
-* Client announces the tunnelled services to the server
 * Expose multiple sites on same port through the use of DNS entries and a `Host` header
-* Upgrade to link encryption using TLS for websockets (`wss://`) with an external add-on, or [inlets PRO](https://inlets.dev)
+* Upgrade to link encryption using TLS for websockets (`wss://`) with an external add-on or [inlets PRO](https://inlets.dev)
 * Shared authentication token for the client and server
 * Automatic reconnects for when the connection drops

 Distribution:

 * Binaries and Docker images for multiple architecture - Intel and ARM
-* Kubernetes YAML files and Dockerfile
+* Dockerfile
 * systemd unit file for client/server

-* Native Kubernetes Service and LoadBalancer integration with [inlets-operator](https://github.com/inlets/inlets-operator)
+inlets PRO has a native Kubernetes LoadBalancer integration through the [inlets-operator](https://github.com/inlets/inlets-operator).

 ### Going to production with inlets PRO

 The following features / use-cases are covered by [inlets PRO](https://inlets.dev):

-* Tunnel L4 TCP traffic such as websockets, databases, reverse proxies, remote desktop and SSH
+* Tunnel L4 TCP traffic such as websockets, databases, reverse proxies, remote desktop, VNC and SSH
 * Tunnel L7 HTTPS / REST traffic - with automated Let's Encrypt support
 * Expose multiple ports from the same client - i.e. 80 and 443
-* Run a reverse proxy or Kubernetes IngressController directly on your host
+* Kubernetes helm charts, YAML and [Operator](https://github.com/inlets/inlets-operator)
 * Automated TLS for the control-plane
 * Commercial services & support
 * Documentation, blog posts, tutorials and videos